-When having published an AI experiment, you may easily configure a Bizagi process to consume its AI predictive analysis services so that whenever inputting initial information for each case, you may obtain a prediction.
+When you have published an AI experiment, you can easily configure a Bizagi process to consume its AI predictive analysis services so that you can obtain a prediction whenever you input initial information for a case.

-This allows you to have your processes use a default or suggested value.
+This lets your processes use a default or suggested value.

 For introductory information on Bizagi Artificial Intelligence, refer to Bizagi Artificial Intelligence.

 This section describes how to set your Bizagi processes to consume the predictive analysis service.